-We are aware of the increasing levels of sophistication being employed by criminal enterprises who seek to exploit the conveniences of modern technology.
+We are aware that criminal enterprises are using increased levels of sophistication to exploit the conveniences of modern technology.
 As a result, we strive to maintain a culture of risk avoidance in our firm and maintain strict procedures regarding our electronic communications and protection of client data.
 Additionally, we regularly remind our clients of actions they can take to protect themselves.

 What to Look For